 "Fürth?"
-I asked my friend Clarissa raising a quizzical brow.
+I asked my friend, Clarissa, raising a quizzical brow.

 How long have you been living in Fürth?